MaxiDonkey/DelphiMistralAI/README.md

     Free;
   end;
 ```
-See `TFile` class in MistralAI.Files.pas unit to know returned informations by the "Retrieve" method.
+Refer to the TFile class in the MistralAI.Files.pas unit to understand the information returned by the 'Retrieve' method.

 #### Create a fine-tuning job